Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 It will also give a high-level overview of what subscriptions require more attention and has more recommendations to snooze or implement.

-If you navigate to a impacted resource you will see a quick description, potential solution and in some cases a link to a website where you can find all the steps to solve the problem.
+If you navigate to an impacted resource you will see a quick description, potential solution and in some cases a link to a website where you can find all the steps to solve the problem.

 ![advisor][Advisor]

 ## Azure Defender Alerts page

 The third tab is used to show the Azure Defender Advanced Threat Analytics Alerts from all the subscriptions a given Azure account has access to.
-Is important to remark that subscriptions will need to use the Standard plan if you want to detect and see the alerts in the Power BI Dashboard.
+It is important to note that subscriptions will need to use the Standard plan if you want to detect and see the alerts in the Power BI Dashboard.

 You can filter the information by: